UModeler/UModeler.github.io/_sources/SelectionGroup/loopselectiontool.rst.txt

 Quad Loop |Icon_Selection_LoopSelectPolygon|
 ------------------------------------------------

-Serial quad polygons across a mesh will be selected in a direction of the first two selected quad.
+Serial quad polygons across a mesh will be selected in a direction of the first two selected quads.

 .. |UModeler_PolygonLoop_0| image:: /images/UModeler_PolygonLoop_0.jpg
    :scale: 100 %